Lebel Model 1886 rifle: Origins and development

 The Lebel was designed to be backwards compatible so it could use up existing stores of parts.
 It used the straight trigger and horizontal bolt action from the army's single-shot 11mm Mle 1874 Gras and shared the tubular magazine from the navy's Mle 1878 Kropatschek rifle.
 The Mle 1884 and Mle 1885 Kropatschek rifles, still chambered for the 11mm Gras black-powder cartridge, were later adopted by the army as a transitional repeating firearm.
 The Mle 1885 had a two-piece stock and a massive steel receiver and closely resembles the Mle 1886 Lebel.

-Boulanger ordered to produce a million rifles by May 1, 1887, but his proposal how to achieve that was entirely unrealistic and the overall speed was clearly impossible (he was sacked the same year for provoking a war with Germany).
+Boulanger ordered the production of one million rifles by 1 May 1887, but his proposal was entirely unrealistic and would require impossible speed; Boulanger would be sacked the same year for provoking a war with Germany.
 The Lebel rifle was manufactured by three government arsenals: Châtellerault, St-Etienne and Tulle, mostly during late 1880s and early 1890s.
 It featured a two-piece stock and a massive receiver designed to withstand the higher pressures developed by the new smokeless powder-based cartridges.

 In 1893, an improved version of the M1886 Lebel was designated Fusil Mle 1886 M 93.
-The most useful improvement was a modification of the bolt head so it would divert away from the shooter's face any hot gases escaping from a ruptured cartridge case.
+Its most useful improvement was a modified bolt head which directed hot gases from ruptured cartridge cases away from the shooter's face.
 The firing pin and its rear knob had already been modified in 1887 while the stacking rod remained unchanged.
 Lastly, the fixation of the rear sight onto the barrel was substantially improved during that 1893 modification.

 Between 1937 and 1940, a carbine-length (17.7 inch [45 cm] barrel) version of the Lebel was issued to mounted colonial troops in North Africa.
-This short carbine version of the Lebel, called the Mle 1886 M93-R35., was assembled in large numbers (about 50,000) at Manufacture d'Armes de Tulle (MAT), beginning in 1937.
+This carbine variant, the Mle 1886 M93-R35, was assembled in large numbers (about 50,000) at Manufacture d'Armes de Tulle (MAT), beginning in 1937.
 It used all of the Lebel's parts except for a newly-manufactured shorter barrel of carbine length.
-It used new sights based on that of the Berthier carbine and had a shortened version of the Lebel bayonet.
-Since the new carbine's tube magazine had to be shortened as well, its magazine capacity was only three rounds.
+It used new sights based on that of the Berthier carbine and a shortened Lebel bayonet.
+The carbine's shortened tube magazine held only three rounds.

-While being up to its time, the Lebel rifle design was not without any shortcomings and became morally obsolete much faster than any of the magazine rifles of other European militaries that followed French example during late 1880s and 1890s.
-While ammunition had to be loaded into the design one at a time, other country's service rifles were being loaded with stripper clips at a much faster rate.
-The tube fed magazine also greatly affected the rifle's balance when being fired, which could have been another shortcoming.
+While advanced for its time, the Lebel rifle design was not without shortcomings.
+It became outdated much faster than any of the magazine-fed rifles of other European militaries which followed the French example during the late-1880s and 1890s.
+Where the service rifles of other countries could be quickly reloaded with stripper clips, bullets had to be loaded into the Lebel individually.
+The Lebel's tube magazine also greatly affected the rifle's balance when being fired.